-I spoke with Dr. Paul Hammerness and Margaret Moore, authors of Organize Your Mind, Organize Your Life, a new book from Harvard Health Publications.
+I spoke with Dr. Paul Hammerness and Margaret Moore, authors of Organize Your Mind, Organize Your Life, a new book from Harvard Health Publishing.
 They said that multitasking increases the chances of making mistakes and missing important information and cues.
 Multitaskers are also less likely to retain information in working memory, which can hinder problem solving and creativity.

 Instead of trying to do several things at once—and often none of them well—Hammerness and Moore suggest what they call set shifting.
 This means consciously and completely shifting your attention from one task to the next, and focusing on the task at hand.
 Giving your full attention to what you are doing will help you do it better, with more creativity and fewer mistakes or missed connections.
 Set shifting is a sign of brain fitness and agility, say the authors.

 (To learn more about Organize Your Mind, Organize Your Life, visit the Harvard Health Publishing website.)